4-Methylimidazole: Carcinogenicity studies

 Concern has arisen about the presence of 4-MeI in caramel color (which is the most-used food and beverage coloring), typically at a concentration between 50 and 700 ppm.
 Dark beers and common brands of cola drinks may contain more than 100 μg of this compound per 12-ounce serving, i.e. 300ppm.

 At very high doses (360 mg/kg of body weight), 4-MeI is a convulsant for rabbits, mice and chicks, and was the likely cause of acute intoxication observed in cattle fed with ammoniated, sugar-containing cattle feed supplements in the 1960s.
 However, several studies found no ill effect in rats and dogs for the concentrations found in caramel coloring.
 For an average weighted person (68 kg) to receive a 360 mg/kg dose from consuming dark beer or cola drinks, they would have to consume approximately 244,800 12-oz drinks.

-A 2007 study by the United States National Toxicology Program (NTP) examined the potential carcinogenicity of 4-MeI in mice and rats.
+A 2007 study by the United States National Toxicology Program (NTP) examined carcinogenic activity following long-term exposure to 4-Mel, and found clear evidence for lung tumors in mice, limited evidence for increased leukemia in female rats, and no evidence in male rats.